9 Active Learning Strategies in The Classroom to Engage Students

 2. Case Studies

-In the Diploma Programme, UNIS Hanoi applies case studies about global issues like sustainability challenges in the Theory of Knowledge and other subject-specific courses.
+In the Diploma Programme, UNIS Hanoi uses case studies about global issues — like sustainability or ethical dilemmas in biotechnology — in Theory of Knowledge and subject courses.
+Students work in small groups to research, debate, and co-author solutions, mirroring real professional teams.

 5. Learning Circles and Communities

-Learning circles involve small groups engaging in cyclical discussion, feedback, and reflection cycles to deepen understanding.
+Learning circles are small groups that meet in cycles of discussion, feedback, and reflection.
+They deepen understanding through shared thinking.

 6. Role-Play